-My first 3 dates with my now husband Glenn where a pain in my neck 😊
+My first 3 dates with my now husband Glenn were a pain in my neck

-In our combined 30 years of body work and teaching body mechanics for over a decade, clients have most commonly come to Glenn and I with complaints of neck and upper body tightness.
+In our combined 30 years of bodywork and teaching body mechanics for over a decade, clients have most commonly come to Glenn and me with complaints of neck and upper body tightness.

 Causes of Neck and Shoulder Tightness